How to Read a Paint Tube

 Lightfastness refers to how well the paint withstands sunlight without fading.
 This is important if you plan on selling your work.

 Fugitive colors will fade in the sunlight.
-Opera Pink is the most popular example of this.
+Opera Pink is the most famous example of this.

 opera pink swatches